Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: Design Implications

-Another example of how technical decisions can constrain or empower decentralized governance is of WhatsApp enforcing end-to-end encryption for its chats.
-This precludes the top level from directly taking governance actions on end users or from overseeing middle levels.
-It also empowers WhatsApp Group admins, who form the middle level of WhatsApp governance, to have greater autonomy.

-\subsection{Design Implications}
+\section{Design Implications}

 As can be seen from our characterization of the landscape, multi-level governance can take many forms online.
-For centralized platforms seeking to open up governance or disparate communities seeking to federate under a thin top level, how to best do so while sustainably addressing community needs is a daunting question.
-Despite the potential for decentralization to create governance that is more attuned to community needs, decentralization can also mean more points of failure and greater overhead and inefficiency~\cite{bednar2008robust}.
-We draw on the gaps we identify in current implementations using our design dimensions as well as guidelines raised primarily by scholars of polycentricity~\cite{carlisle2019polycentric} to point to design implications for platforms and communities.
+Decentralization has the potential to create governance more attuned to community needs.
+However, it can also mean more points of failure and more significant overhead and inefficiency~\citep{bednar2008robust}.
+We point to design implications of our analysis of multi-level governance for platforms and communities.